hannahro15/Cattery-project/README.md

 * For compressing images I used the [Tinypng](https://tinypng.com/) website.

-Also thank you in general for the wonderful assistance from the slack community, tutor support and my mentor on Code Institute, and also tutorials/mentoring from the City of Bristol College.
+Also thank you for the wonderful assistance from the slack community, tutor support and my mentor on Code Institute, and also tutorials/mentoring from the City of Bristol College.

-# Deployment
+## Deployment

-## Steps for local deployment
+### Steps for Local Deployment

 Fork the [repository](https://github.com/hannahro15/Cattery-project).

-Click on the green code button .
+Click on the green code button.

 Copy the url link.

-Type git clone followed by that url [link ](https://github.com/hannahro15/Cattery-project.git) in your terminal to add/clone it to your computer.
+Type git clone followed by that url link in your terminal to add/clone it to your computer.

-## Steps to deploy the website to GitHub Pages
+### Steps to deploy the website to GitHub Pages

 Go to settings in your [repository](https://github.com/hannahro15/Cattery-project).

-Then on the side bar on the next page click on 'pages'.
+On the side bar click on 'pages'.

-After that, click on deploy from branch under the source tab.
+Then click on 'deploy from branch' under the source tab.

-Under the branch tab below, select main branch(could be master instead), and to the right of it select where it says /root.
+Under the branch tab below, select main branch (could be master instead), and to the right of it select where it says /root.

-To the right of where the main/master branch were selected and '/root', then click save.
+To the right of where the main/master branch were selected and '/root', and then click save.

-The website should now be working and this is the [link to the deployed site](https://hannahro15.github.io/Cattery-project/) which is found in your repository.
+The website is now deployed and this is the [link to the deployed site](https://hannahro15.github.io/Cattery-project/) which is found in your repository.